isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 It is not standard and it is not portable.
 It injects the hosting machine's filesystem semantics into your program, in addition to locking you down to a vendor.
 Our recommendation is to write in ISO C++: See [rule P.2](#Rp-Cplusplus).

+You can also use `#pragma once` but fall back to the include guard when not compiling with the vendor compilers (g++, clang, MSVC) would work too however it is more typing and it is better to always use the include guard only as opposed to `#pragma once`.

 ### <a name="Rs-cycles"></a>SF.9: Avoid cyclic dependencies among source files